How do you feel about X-rays and CT scans?

-While we have learned to accept X-rays and CT scans as a necessary evil required to get a thorough medical exam, in some cases the risks may outweigh the benefits.
+While most of us have learned to accept X-rays and CT scans as a necessary evil required to get a thorough medical exam, in some cases the risks may outweigh the benefits.

-Each year, a whopping 72 million CT scans are performed in the United States and, according to the National Cancer Institute, these CT scans could account for as many as 29,000 cancers.
-(1) To make matters worse, as many as 44% of them have been determined to be medically unnecessary.
-(2)
+Each year, a whopping 72 million CT scans are performed in the United States and, according to the National Cancer Institute, they could potentially lead to as many as 29,000 future cancers.1 To make matters worse, as many as 44% of them are determined to have been ordered inappropriately or unnecessarily.2

 Sadly, the more scans one had, the greater the risk and, tragically, the risk persisted for years.
-Compared to the folks who did not get a CT scan the risks were:
+Compared to folks who did not get a CT scan, the risks were as follows:

-- 35% higher risk in the first 4 years following exposure
+- 35% higher risk in first four years following exposure

-- 25% higher risk in the 5-9 years following exposure
+- 25% higher risk in five to nine years following exposure

-While X-ray imaging techniques can diagnose a host of life-threatening conditions, these new findings should encourage us to consult doctors regarding the risk versus reward.
-This is particularly important because surveys show that 35% of CT scans are prescribed by doctors are out of fear of a lawsuit (4), and only 9% of Emergency Room doctors were even aware that CT scans increased the risk of cancer.
-(5)
+While X-ray imaging techniques can diagnose a host of life-threatening conditions, these new findings should encourage us to consult doctors regarding risk versus reward.
+This is particularly important because surveys show 35% of CT scans are prescribed by doctors out of fear of a lawsuit4, and only 9% of emergency room doctors were even aware CT scans increase cancer risk.5

 Are Dental X-Rays Safe?

-The radiation from a dental X-ray is considerably lower today compared to older machines, but a new study in the journal Cancer showed that people who were exposed to annual dental X-rays were twice as likely to develop a type of brain tumor called a meningioma – which are usually benign, although they do require brain surgery.
-(6)
+Radiation from a dental X-ray is considerably lower today compared to older machines, but a new study in the journal Cancer shows people exposed to annual dental X-rays are twice as likely to develop a type of brain tumor called a meningioma, which is usually benign, although does require brain surgery.6

-One strategy to offset this damage is to increase the intake of foods and nutrients that are known to help the body repair it’s DNA.
-Eating blueberries (7), supplementing with spirulina (8), and drinking lemon balm tea (9) before and after a required X-ray or CT scan can provide protection to the nucleus of the cell.
+One strategy to offset this damage is to increase intake of foods and nutrients known to help repair DNA.
+Eating blueberries 7, supplementing with spirulina 8, and drinking lemon balm tea 9 before and after a required X-ray or CT scan may help protect the nucleus of the cell.

-Turmeric was shown in many studies to support the body’s natural response to low-level radiation exposure.
-(11) In other studies, constituent factors of turmeric, specifically curcumin, were shown to have radio-protective effects on a cellular level.
-(12)
+Turmeric is shown in many studies to support the body’s natural response to low-level radiation exposure.11 In other studies, constituent factors of turmeric, specifically curcumin, were shown to have radioprotective effects on a cellular level.12

-Shilajit, which is another Ayurvedic herb known to protect the body’s cells from oxidation damage, was found in one study to support ovarian cell response to radiation-induced apoptosis.
-(13, 14) According to Ayurveda, shilajit is the most powerful longevity herb, as it protects the cells from damage and premature aging.
-(13)
+Shilajit, (LifeSpa’s Regenerate) another Ayurvedic herb known to protect the body’s cells from oxidation damage, was found in one study to support ovarian cell response to radiation-induced apoptosis.13, 14 According to Ayurveda, shilajit is the most powerful longevity herb, as it helps protect cells from damage and premature aging.13